 - Intelligent case generation: AI creates synthetic test data that mimics real-world scenarios while ensuring privacy.
 It increases the test's robustness because it takes into consideration various users’ conditions in its approach.

 For example, a financial institution uses AI to generate synthetic test data that mimics real customer transactions without exposing sensitive information. - Automated regression testing: AI identifies the specific components of an application impacted by code changes and selects the relevant test cases.
-This targeted approach streamlines the testing process by excluding unnecessary tests, thereby reducing the overall number of tests needed and increasing efficiency.
+This targeted approach streamlines the testing process by excluding unnecessary unnecessary automated tests, thereby reducing the overall number of tests needed and increasing efficiency.

-For example, a healthcare software provider utilizes AI to automatically identify and run regression tests on parts of the application affected by recent code changes.
+For example, a healthcare software provider utilizes AI to automatically identify and run regression automated tests on parts of the application affected by recent code changes.
 This ensures that existing functionalities are not broken by updates. - AI-driven visual testing: AI analyzes the differences in the GUI across the versions visually.
 It defines alterations in the positions and other items that constitute the layout, always ensuring uniformity.

 For example, a mobile app development firm uses AI-powered visual testing tools to compare screenshots from different app versions.
-AI identifies inconsistencies and UI glitches, ensuring a consistent look. - Self-healing test automation: AI can detect structural changes in user interfaces or code and automatically update test scripts accordingly.
+AI identifies inconsistencies and UI glitches, ensuring a consistent look. - Self-healing test automation: AI testing can detect structural changes in user interfaces or code and automatically update test scripts accordingly.
 This self-healing capability reduces the need for manual maintenance of test scripts, ensuring that automated tests remain functional and up-to-date even as the software evolves.

 For example, an online gaming company implements AI to enable self-healing capabilities in their automated test scripts.
-When changes in the game's UI occur, the AI adjusts the test scripts automatically, maintaining test coverage - Test optimization and prioritization: AI also categorizes the risks based on the dangers in the code and the prior defects observed in the code.
+When changes in the game's UI element occur, the AI adjusts the test scripts automatically, maintaining test coverage - Test optimization and prioritization: AI also categorizes the risks based on the dangers in the code and the prior defects observed in the code.
 It allocates test cases based on areas that pose a high risk and in cases where resources must be used efficiently and where such functionalities are critical.

 For example, an e-commerce platform employs AI to analyze past test results and code changes to prioritize testing in areas most likely to contain defects.
 This approach helps the team focus on critical parts of the application - Defect prediction: AI learns from historical bug reports and code modification history to forecast possible errors.
-This early detection gives testers an opportunity to concentrate on risky areas, thus enhancing the software quality.
+This early detection gives testers an opportunity to concentrate on risky areas, thus enhancing the web and application quality.

 For example, a telecommunications company uses machine learning models to predict potential bugs in new software releases by analyzing code commits and previous bug reports.